Antwuan Jackson: Seattle Sea Dragons (first stint)

 After not being selected in the 2022 NFL draft, Jackson was invited to the New York Giants' rookie minicamp but was not signed by them.
 However, Jackson was selected in the ninth round of the 2023 XFL draft by the Seattle Sea Dragons.
 During his time with Seattle, he played in nine games, starting in eight of them, in which he had 20 tackles on the year.

 Carolina Panthers

 After the 2023 XFL season, Jackson received an invitation to tryout for the Carolina Panthers.
 Jackson subsequently signed a contract with the Panthers.
 He was waived on August 26, 2023.

 Seattle Sea Dragons (second stint)

 On December 19, 2023, Jackson re-signed with the Seattle Sea Dragons.
 The Sea Dragons folded when the XFL and USFL merged to create the United Football League (UFL).

 St. Louis Battlehawks

 On January 5, 2024, Jackson was selected by the St. Louis Battlehawks during the 2024 UFL dispersal draft.

 Memphis Showboats

 On March 4, 2025, Jackson signed with the Memphis Showboats of the United Football League (UFL).

+Dallas Renegades

+On January 13, 2026, Jackson was selected by the Dallas Renegades in the 2026 UFL Draft.